 - Is there a disconnect between what I think I provide and why the customer might be attracted to my offer?

 - Have I asked people on the street what they think about when they think about the problem my product/service could solve?

 - Am I the bridge from where they are now to where they want to be?

 Now to the Free Tools!I have a linked below to all the free tools below – If you want further help directly to your inbox on how I use these tools please sign up.
 1. Google Apps Google Apps are an essential part of my process.
 They are simple to use, with a clean design and interface.
 You can store, access and share any of your apps from any device.
 You can be working on your computer in the morning and access your work from your phone in the evening.
 The free personal Google Account gives you 15GB of storage free.
 What you can do with Google Apps:

 - Docs – Word, Spreadsheet, Powerpoint

-- Calendar – your diary always in sync and up-to-date across all your devices.
+- Calendar – your diary in sync – enter once and you are up-to-date across all your devices.